 This system came from the United States, where there had been significant debate on the matter of prison reform.
 There was a prevailing fear that the institutions of society and family were breaking down in the 1820s, which fueled a push toward rehabilitation of convicts.
 Most thought that criminals were simply lacking in discipline, so the focus shifted to teaching it.[6]
 Earlier prison reformers had called for humanitarian efforts to improve the conditions of prisoners.
 Reformers felt that those efforts had failed to make any change, so harsher methods were needed.
 The harsher methods that they had in mind were a little like a grown-up time-out.
 Prisons were reformed so that inmates were forced to sit alone and think about what they’d done.

 Proponents of this system felt that criminals had come to their life of crime through wicked influences, so the solution was to limit their influences going forward.
 Prisoners were isolated from their peers under this system.
 Other inmates were considered a wicked influence, and officials did their absolute best to limit that influence.
 Their absolute best was bizarre and dehumanizing.
 When gathered for exercise, prisoners were forced to wear caps that covered their faces, and they were assigned numbers to replace their names.
 Prison yards kept long ropes knotted at 4.6-meter (15 ft) intervals.
-That was how far away from one another they wanted inmates at all times, even when they exercised in silence.
+That was how far away from each other they wanted inmates at all times, even when they exercised in silence.
 The second leg of the separate system was to expose inmates liberally to good influences.
 In the 19th century, that meant Christianity.
 Chapel was mandatory, and the only time prisoners were allowed to use their voices was while singing hymns.
 But even there, inmates weren’t able to sit next to one another.
 Instead, they were seated in tiny cubicles with a wall between each two inmates.
 This system, unsurprisingly, led to more than a few cases of insanity, delusions, and suicides.

 5 The Silent System